A Boy. A Girl. A Dream.

 A Boy.
 A Girl.
 A Dream. is a 2018 American romantic drama film directed by Qasim Basir, who wrote the screenplay with Samantha Tanner.
 The film stars Omari Hardwick and Meagan Good.

 Synopsis

-Samuel Goldwyn Films writes, "On the night of the 2016 Presidential election, Cass, an L.A. club promoter, takes a thrilling and emotional journey with Frida, a Midwestern visitor.
-She challenges him to revisit his broken dreams—while he pushes her to discover hers."
+On the night of the 2016 Presidential election, Cass, an L.A. club promoter, takes a thrilling and emotional journey with Frida, a Midwestern visitor.
+She challenges him to revisit his broken dreams—while he pushes her to discover hers.